-Section 1.
-OFFICERS.
 The officers of the corporation shall be President, Vice-President, Treasurer, Secretary, and such other officers as may be elected in accordance with the provisions of this article.

-Section 3.
-VACANCIES.
 A vacancy in any office because of death, resignation, removal, disqualification, or otherwise, shall be filled by a Director by majority vote of the Board of Directors for the unexpired portion of the term.

-Section 5.
-VICE PRESIDENT.
-In the absence of the President, or in the event of his/her inability or refusal to act, the Vice President shall perform the duties of the President, and when so acting shall have all powers of and be subject to all the restrictions upon the President.
+The Vice President shall work directly with the President to establish the roles and responsibilities of the Directors and document those responsibilities as established and agreed to by the President and majority vote of the Board of Directors.
+The Vice President shall regulate the times, places, and manner of holding elections as prescribed by Article III hereof to fill said positions and provide all notifications to the membership about said elections including the election process, nominations, and election results.
+General information about the annual election process, including the list of positions and associated duties, shall be provided to the membership at least thirty(30) days prior to the annual election.
+By the absence, disability, or refusal to act by the President, the Vice President shall perform the duties of the President, and when so acting shall have all powers of and be subject to all the restrictions upon the President.
 The Vice President shall perform other duties as from time to time may be assigned to them specifically by the President or by the Board of Directors.

 ARTICLE VI.
 Committees

-Section 2.
-OTHER COMMITTEES.
 Other committees not having and exercising the authority of the Board of Directors in the management of the corporation may be designated by a resolution adopted by a majority of the Directors present at a meeting at which a quorum is present.
 Except as otherwise provided in such resolution, members of each such committee shall be members of the corporation, and the President of the corporation, or a Director designated by the President shall appoint the members thereof.
 Any member thereof may be removed by the person or persons authorized to appoint such member whenever in their judgment the best interests of the corporation shall be served by such removal.

-Section 4.
-CHAIRMAN.
 One member of each committee shall be appointed Chairman by the President or a Director designated by the President.

-Section 5.
-VACANCIES.
 Vacancies in the membership of any committee may be filled by appointments made in the same manner as provided in the case of the original appointments.

 Unless otherwise provided in the resolution of the Board of Directors designating a committee, a majority of the whole committee shall constitute a quorum and the act of a majority of the members present at a meeting at which a quorum is present shall be the act of the committee.

 ARTICLE VII.
 Contracts, Checks, Deposits, Funds and Loans

 All checks, drafts or orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the corporation shall be signed by such officer or officers, agent or agents of the corporation and in such manner as shall from time to time be determined by resolution of the Board of Directors.
 In the absence of such determination by the Board of Directors, such instrument shall be signed by either the Treasurer or the President of the Corporation.

 All funds of the corporation shall be deposited from time to time to the credit of the corporation in such banks, trust companies, or other depositories as the Board of Directors may select.

 The Board of Directors may accept on behalf of the corporation any contribution, gift, bequest, or device for the general purposes or for any special purposes of the corporation.

-Section 5.
-LOANS.
 No indebtedness for borrowed money shall be contracted on behalf of the corporation and no evidence of such indebtedness shall be issued in its name unless authorized by or under the authority of a resolution of the Board of Directors.
 Such authorization may be general or confined to specific instances.

 ARTICLE VIII.
 Certificates of Membership

 The Board of Directors may provide for the issuance of certificates evidencing membership in the corporation which shall be in such form as may be determined by the Board.
 The name and address of each member and the date of issuance of the certificates shall be entered on the records of the corporation.
 If any certificate shall become lost, mutilated or destroyed, a new certificate may be issued therefore upon such terms and conditions as the Board of Directors may determine.

 ARTICLE IX.
 Books and Records